LAbyOne/AMFIExemption/README.md

 ## Security

-It is highly recommended that this KEXT is loaded by OpenCore with the vault feature enabled.
+It is highly recommended that this KEXT is loaded by your Boot-Loader with the vault feature enabled.
 This would prevent malware from modifying `Info.plist` and granting itself arbitrary entitlements which defeats SIP+AMFI security.

   [1]: https://pvieito.com/2016/12/amfid-patching
   [2]: https://github.com/acidanthera/Lilu